Ganga Aur Ranga

-Ganga Aur Ranga (Hindi: गंगा और रंगा) is a 1994 Bollywood action film starring Kiran Kumar, Joginder and Shakti Kapoor.
+Ganga Aur Ranga (Hindi: गंगा और रंगा) is a 1994 Bollywood action film directed by Joginder and starring Kiran Kumar, Joginder and Shakti Kapoor.
 The film was released on 1 July 1994 under the banner of Jet Speed Movie Makers.

 Story

 Thakur Dhanpath lives a wealthy lifestyle in a small village in India along with his wife, two daughters, and two sons.
 One of his sons is a hunchback named Ranga (Joginder Shelly).
 Dhanpath also has a younger brother, Narpath (Suresh Chatwal), both they do not get along, so much so that Narpath takes over the estate and throws Dhanpath and his family out of the house.
 Forced to live in destitution, Dhanpath encourages the village folks to speak out against Narpath's oppression.